 Most vaccines are available in either version, and your veterinarian will be able to select the appropriate one for your cat, based on his health history.
 MLVs seem to be the current choice of favorite, but you'll want to discuss this matter thoroughly with your veterinarian.

-Killed vaccines need a helper to stimulate the natural immune system in the cat, so an adjuvant is added to irritate the immune system, thereby stimulating the creation of antibodies.
-Two problems arise with killed vaccines:
+- Killed Vaccines: Killed vaccines need a helper to stimulate the natural immune system in the cat, so an adjuvant is added to irritate the immune system, thereby stimulating the creation of antibodies.
+Two problems arise with killed vaccines

 Feline Vaccines Not Normally Recommended